 The Teenage Mutant Ninja Turtles franchise is a series based upon characters that originated in a series of comic books created by Kevin Eastman and Peter Laird.
-Originally a dark and gritty comic, it was adapted into a more kid-friendly animated television series in the late 1980s and subsequently spawned a long line of merchandise such as action figures, as well as a series of theatrical feature films.
+Beginning life as a parody of dark and gritty comic books, it was adapted into a more kid-friendly animated television series in the late 1980s and subsequently spawned a long line of merchandise such as action figures, as well as a series of theatrical feature films.
 The franchise has also spawned numerous games, beginning with Ultra Games's NES release of Teenage Mutant Ninja Turtles.

 The titular brothers are a quartet of turtles that, through exposure to a mutagen compound, are transformed into anthropomorphic humanoids with human intellect.
 They are trained in the martial arts by Splinter, a man that was likewise affected by the mutagen and transformed into an anthropomorphic rat.
 He raised the turtles as a father figure and named each of them after an artist of the Renaissance.

 - Leonardo - He is the leader of the group.
 He wears a blue piece of cloth around his head, wields two katanas, and was named after Leonardo Da Vinci.

 - Raphael - The more temperamental of the four, the very aggressive Raphael wields a pair of sai and is recognizable through his red mask.
 He was named after Raphael Sanzio.

 - Donatello - The brains of the group, recognizable through his purple mask.
 He wields a bo staff and was named after Donato di Niccolò di Betto Bardi.

 - Michelangelo - The comedic turtle known for his slapstick comedy, love of pizza, and nunchaku.
 He wears an orange mask and was named after Michelangelo Buonarroti.